-Understanding the business and vulnerabilities of the SMB market, Lodestone conducts thorough reviews to evaluate a company’s current security posture and guide security program enhancements—
+Understanding the business and vulnerabilities of the SMB market, Lodestone conducts thorough reviews to evaluate a company’s current security posture and guide security program enhancements using a multidirectional approach.

 Insider Threat Assessment: Working from inside your network, we use standard user account privileges to determine how a knowledgeable insider may be able to use his or her valid authorization credentials to access restricted or sensitive information.

 Security Awareness Evaluation (Social Engineering): People errors are at the root of all security issues.
 Programmers make software development mistakes.
 System and network administrators misconfigure systems.
-Users do things that expose their computers and networks to risks; such as conveying sensitive information by telephone, complying with phishing email instructions, and accessing USB devices of unknown origin.
+Users expose their computers and networks to risks by doing things such as, such as conveying sensitive information by telephone, complying with phishing email instructions, and accessing USB devices of unknown origin.
 We conduct social engineering exercises to evaluate end-user understanding of the threats posed by common activities they perform.

-Security Awareness Training: We offer end-user security training to provide them with an understanding of how technology works and how their actions might compromise the security of the network.
+Security Awareness Training: We offer end-user security training to provide users with an understanding of how technology works and how their actions might compromise the security of the network.